 The city has a feel that is more reminiscent of Southeast Asia than Seoul.
 Street signs and storefronts are no longer in Korean and English, but in Chinese, Vietnamese, and Indonesian.

 The chatter of Korean has been mostly replaced with Mandarin.
 Meanwhile, the grocery stalls have switched their kimchi and bean paste for Sichuan spices and oriental herbs and medicines.

 Ansan’s Wongok-Dong district is the area directly adjacent to Ansan station.
 Here you can find row upon row of various street food vendors selling their wares.
 Not to mention, a seemingly infinite choice of restaurants serving various cuisines.

 Embrace the Peace and Tranquility of Gapyeong County

 Gapyeong county is home to some of the most beautiful nature in Korea.
-Its resident garden – the garden of morning calm is the largest public garden in Korea.
+Its resident garden – the garden of the morning calm is the largest public garden in Korea.
 It has been featured in countless K-dramas and romantic movies.

 The garden is comprised of themed sections that demonstrate traditional gardens from different oriental nations.
 Here you will find a Japanese bonsai garden, a traditional Korean garden, and a Chinese water garden.